 - Spine surgery

 - Neuromuscular conditions

 - Spinal cord injury rehabilitation

-U.S. News & World Report recently ranked the Pediatric Orthopaedic Service as a leader in its 2016-2017 rankings of children’s hospitals, together in collaboration with Shriners Hospital for Children – Northern California, our longstanding partner in caring for children with orthopaedic disorders.
-Being ranked in the magazine’s annual survey is a distinction given to only the top children’s hospitals in the United States.
+U.S. News & World Report recently ranked the Pediatric Orthopaedic Service as a leader in its 2016-2017 rankings of U.S. children’s hospitals, together in collaboration with Shriners Hospital for Children – Northern California, our longstanding partner in caring for children with orthopaedic disorders.
+Being ranked in the annual survey is a distinction given to only the country's top children’s hospitals.

 Pediatric hand and upper-extremity surgeon Michelle James heads the UC Davis pediatric orthopaedic team.
 A UC Davis professor, she has a special interest in congenital malformations, reconstruction of the upper extremity after spinal cord injury, and reconstruction of the burned hand.
 She is an investigator with the Network for Excellence in Neuroscience Clinical Trials, or NeuroNEXT, which is designed to expand the National Institute of Neurological Disorders and Stroke’s capability to test promising new therapies.